Illinois COVID information line: 800-889-3931

 The Greater Missouri Alzheimer’s Association has information and resources for caregivers during the pandemic.
 They also offer virtual education programs related to Alzheimer’s and dementia, caregiving for someone diagnosed with Alzheimer’s or dementia, healthy living, safety, and legal and financial planning.

-Food and Other Necessities
+Food, Housing and Other Necessities

 Paraquad Independent Living Center in St. Louis is currently providing deliveries of grocery and personal care items.
 They have partnered with the regional Response Team and have recently begun also serving older adults.
 For more information, please call Paraquad’s Information and Referral line at (314) 289-4200.